aws/karpenter-provider-aws/website/content/en/docs/cloud-providers/AWS.md

 Karpenter supports specifying capacity type and defaults to on-demand.

-Specify this value on the provisioner to enable spot instance pricing.
+Specify this value on the provisioner to enable spot instances.
 [Spot instances](https://aws.amazon.com/ec2/spot/) may be preempted, and should not be used for critical workloads.